nkzk/delete-unused-crossplane-crds/README.md

 Crossplane offers a "ManagedResourceDefinition" CRD as a solution to the [CRD scaling problem](https://docs.crossplane.io/latest/managed-resources/managed-resource-definitions/#the-crd-scaling-problem).

-For existing Crossplane installations, after setting up [Managed Resource Activation Policies](https://docs.crossplane.io/latest/managed-resources/managed-resource-activation-policies/) and updating Crossplane's [defaultActivations](https://docs.crossplane.io/latest/managed-resources/managed-resource-activation-policies/#activate-everything-default-behavior), you still need to manually clean up the CRDS that were installed by the providers.
+For existing Crossplane installations, after setting up [Managed Resource Activation Policies](https://docs.crossplane.io/latest/managed-resources/managed-resource-activation-policies/) and updating Crossplane's [defaultActivations](https://docs.crossplane.io/latest/managed-resources/managed-resource-activation-policies/#activate-everything-default-behavior), you still need to manually clean up the CRD and MRD's that were installed by the providers.

-In current kubectl context, this tool goes through all the *Managed Resource*'s, and deletes all corresponding CRD's that are unused and are not activated by any [MRAP](https://docs.crossplane.io/latest/managed-resources/managed-resource-activation-policies/).
+In current kubectl context, this tool goes through all the _Managed Resource_'s, and deletes all corresponding CRD's that are unused and are not activated by any [MRAP](https://docs.crossplane.io/latest/managed-resources/managed-resource-activation-policies/).

 ### Install